Umuzi-org/Tilde/automarker_2/README.md

 If this was a CI/CD thing then we would be able to see what happened over time.
 What was run, when it was run, what step happened when...
 Currently the automarker is pretty opaque.

-8. Multi-part projects need DRY tests [TODO]
+8. Multi-part projects need DRY tests [DONE]

 Currently, if there is a multi-part project we need to explicitly copy tests from one perfect project to the next.
 We should be able to extend things somehow.